28anmol/git_cheatsheet/README.md

 ## Documentation which runs through important git commands and their explanation!
 Learning git the conventional way - through command line interface!

-#### What is Git? - It is a software, helps in version control and tracking of files/modifications!
+#### What is Git? - Git is a version control software which helps you to keep a track of changes or modifications in a computer file!
 #### What is Github? - It's a service!

 <br>